 Winter is like marmite, you either love it or you hate it.

 Some love the cold crisp air and some despise it, but our hair?
 Well, it really hates it.
 Why?
-Because it doesn’t benefit our hair in any way and actually causes more damage, which is why we need to have our winter hair care routine on point.
+Because it doesn’t benefit our hair, eyelashes or skin in any way and actually causes more damage, which is why we need to have our winter hair care routine on point.
 This is also why i have created this ultimate winter hair guide.

 Find my top tips listed at the end of the blog!